 “I wish I could repeat the Conference again and again.
 Constant global issue discussions, hundreds of solutions, incredibly fun activities are all about these awesome 3 days.” – Aigul Saparova (Kyrgyzstan/CA)

-World Link once again held it’s Midterm and Diversity Immersion Conference over Martin Luther King Jr. weekend.
-Our FLEX and YES students gathered together in four different regions across the U.S. During their conferences they reflected back on the first half of their exchange year and re-set goals for the upcoming semester.
+During their conferences they reflected back on the first half of their exchange year and re-set goals for the upcoming semester.
 Students took part in activities focused on learning the importance of working as team.
-This skill will come in handy along with other project mapping and organization skills they learned at this conference, when they begin to plan and implement their own Global Youth Service Day project.
+This skill will come in handy along with other project mapping and organizational skills they learned at this conference, when they begin to plan and implement their own Global Youth Service Day project.

 Making this conference truly unique is the Diversity Immersion experience for each World Link student.
 We hold this conference over this important weekend and special day to give our students a chance to not only learn about the significance Dr. Martin Luther King Jr. and his methods of protest had, but to also think about discrimination in their own country still today.

 To continue reflecting on their diversity immersion activity (described below), students will take this experience, along with any other of their relevant U.S. experiences, and tell us how they can help solve a discrimination issue in their own country through an enhancement activity called, “Melting Pot”.
 Students who best tie their personal diversity experiences to a possible solution to a discrimination issue in their home country, will be selected as winners or finalists in World Link’s Melting Pot Activity Competition 2018.
 Results will be announced later in the year.

 “I learned about diversity and how we can live and work together being different from each other.
 That the religions have the same base they all believe in kindness and in love.
 And that’s what gathers us together.” – Anna Andreasyan (Armenia/IA)